lsst/ap_verify/doc/lsst.ap.verify/running.rst

    The command-line interface for ``ap_verify`` is at present much more limited than those of command-line tasks.
    In particular, only file-based repositories are supported, and compound dataIds cannot be provided.
-   See the :ref:`ap-verify-cmd` for details.
+   See the :doc:`command-line-reference` for details.

 .. _ap-verify-run-ingest: